 If you are a foodie, the state of Veracruz is one of the best places in Mexico to visit.
 One of the most famous Mexican dishes hails from Xico.

 Mole Xiqueno is a rich mole sauce made in Xico and prepared in almost every restaurant in town.
 It is slightly sweeter than the popular Mole Poblano deriving from Puebla and it’s absolutely delicious.
 Made with over 24 ingredients, this mole boasts flavors of banana, apple, nuts and ancho chile.

 Try it over some chicken for dinner or enmoladas for brunch.
 Enmoladas are similar to enchiladas but instead of covered in salsa, the stuffed tortillas are smothered in mole sauce.

-You can buy the mole paste to bring home at one of the many shops lining the main street as well.
-If you are there on a weekend you will likely find an outdoor market in the main square selling the sweet mole paste at some of the booths.
+You can buy the mole paste to bring home at one of the many shops lining the main street.
+If you are there on a weekend, you will should be able to find an outdoor market in the main square selling the sweet mole paste.

-Xico is a great place to visit anytime of year.
-Because it is located high in the mountains, the weather tends to be mild year round with average highs in the 70’s.
-For cooler weather, a visit to Xico during January-March or October-December would be most ideal.
+Xico is a great place to visit any time of the year.
+Because it is located high in the mountains.
+The weather tends to be mild year-round.
+Average highs are in the 70’s.
+For cooler weather visit Xico Veracruz during January-March or October-December.

-But if you aren’t afraid to visit during the warmer rainy season (June-September), it can be an excellent time to see massive waterfalls and the lush tropical coffee plantations.
-The mountains of Xico are also a great escape from the steamy summer weather on the gulf coast.
+If you aren’t afraid to visit during the warmer rainy season (June-September).
+This time of year can be an excellent time to visit waterfalls and coffee plantations.